untitaker/html5gum/README.md

 * `html5gum` **does not** [implement charset
   detection.](https://html.spec.whatwg.org/#determining-the-character-encoding)
-  This implementation requires all input to be Rust strings and therefore valid UTF-8.
+  This implementation takes and returns bytes, but assumes UTF-8.
+It recovers gracefully from invalid UTF-8.
 * `html5gum` **does not** [correct mis-nested
   tags.](https://html.spec.whatwg.org/#an-introduction-to-error-handling-and-strange-cases-in-the-parser)
 * `html5gum` **does not** recognize implicitly self-closing elements like